 What Are Hemorrhoids?

 First off, we all have hemorrhoids that is.
 Their mechanism and function is to cushion the anal region due to the increased pressures occurring with both defecation and anal play, all in the hopes of preventing injury.
 However, when hemorrhoids become symptomatic from repetitive increased pressure in the veins of the anus, it causes them to bulge and expand, which leads to significant pain, swelling, and/or bleeding.
-That is what we don’t want to happen.
+Common symptoms of problematic hemorrhoids include itching, discomfort, and visible swelling or lumps around the anus.
+That is what we don’t want to happen and you can learn to avoid hemorrhoids.
 Two different types of hemorrhoids can occur: external or internal.
 More than 90% heal without surgery and instead by adjusting to an appropriate bowel regimen, epsom salt baths, and topical creams to provide relief as they heal.
 However, hemorrhoids that become chronic, impacting quality of life with normal bowel functions and/or limiting anal intercourse, may require surgical treatment or a hemorrhoidectomy.
+If you experience severe symptoms, persistent pain, or excessive bleeding, it’s important to consult a doctor for an accurate diagnosis and treatment plan.

 What Causes Hemorrhoids?